Services for schools & youth organisations.

 Improper use of social media between students and teachers.

-Unprofessional images traceable to the school.
+Unprofessional images are traceable to the school.

 Publicly available information that comprises student safety and welfare.